freight-hub/api-standards/api-style-guide.md

 The data model for the representation MUST conform to [JSON][30].
 The values may themselves be objects, strings, numbers, booleans, or arrays of objects.

-* Key names MUST be lower-case words, separated by an underscore character, ( _ ).
+* Key names MUST camel cased words.
     * `foo`
     * `bar_baz`
 * Prefix such as `is_` or `has_` SHOULD NOT be used for keys of type boolean.